 Fill in players – Teams are allowed to use fill-in players if they are otherwise in jeopardy of forfeiting their game.
 Teams can use The HUB SUBS Facebook group [click here] to post requests for fill-in players.
 You may not add fill-in players to go above 10 players.
 Fill-in players are not allowed to be used during the playoffs.

 Players arriving late – A player arriving after the batting order has turned over must be placed at the bottom of the order.
-Unless the late arriving player is a missing women and then she is placed in the female spot in the order.
+Unless the late-arriving player is a missing woman and then she is placed in the female spot in the order.
 Late arriving players must be announced to the umpire and the opposing team.

 Official game – A regular season game will be considered official after 4 full innings of play, or 3 ½ innings if the home team is ahead.
 Playoff games are only considered official after seven full innings or if the mercy rule is triggered.